fukien/carrot/README.md

 ### Prerequisites

 We recommand to build the project on Ubuntu(Version >= 16.04).
-There is what tings you need to install:
+This is what you need to install:
 ```
 sudo apt install flex bison build-essential
 ```